 The information is listed in a monthly order of the programs or when registrations or applications are due.
 Some programs occur annually, some do not; please check the specific links and contact the sources for more details.
 Some listings are for individuals, some are for teams, whole classes, or schools; see links for details.
 Please share information from this webpage with students in your area.
-Additional postings of academic opportunities for WV students will be listed at the Students Ops webpage as information becomes available.
-If you have information you would like to have considered for posting on either of these sites, please contact WVDE Science Coordinator, Erika Klose at eklose@k12.wv.us with details including the title and a brief description of the program, the URL, and the dates for registration and/or competition.
+This information is currently being updated and is also available in Canvas.
+If you have information you would like to have considered for posting on either of these sites, please contact WVDE Science Coordinator, Rachel Eades reades@k12.wv.us with details including the title and a brief description of the program, the URL, and the dates for registration and/or competition.
 Your assistance will be appreciated.

 During Winter Months